BrenoAqua/Senren/README.md

   - The zoom will follow the cursor.
 You can grab the image to move it.
 - Support for multiples images
   - Only the first one will appear in the default picture container.
-  - Switch between images by pressing the left arrow or right arrow (there is no button).
+  - Switch between images by pressing the left or right arrow keys (there is no button).

 ![Example](https://github.com/BrenoAqua/Senren/blob/main/images/v1.6%20lightbox.gif)